 - Have imbalanced blood sugar levels, possibly due to ADHD/ASD overlap.

 - Have restricted diets due to food selectivity or food aversion, aka “picky eaters.”

 - Have a weaker immune system due to hypersensitivity, autoimmunity, or inflammation.

-The Best Diet for People With Autism
+The Best Autism Diet

 Good Foods for Autism

-- Variety of fresh fruits and vegetables.
+- A variety of fresh fruits or frozen fruits and vegetables.

-Foods That Can Make Symptoms Worse
+Foods That Can Make Autism Symptoms Worse

-- Preservatives or pesticides.
+- Corn or soy.

 Always keep allergies in mind when trying new foods.
 Talk to a dietitian or nutritionist if you think you might be allergic to certain foods.